MichaelBerry-CyberPro/Keylogger-/README.md

 ![image alt](https://github.com/MichaelBerry-CyberPro/Keylogger-/blob/main/text%20file%20logs.jpg?raw=true)

-To allow this code to run, you will need to allow it by your computers security system.
+To allow this code to run, you will need to allow it by your computers' security system.
 After testing these features please remeber to reinstate the defense blocking keyloggers